 Post-apocalyptic fiction offers readers a chance to safely imagine the end of society.
 It allows us to process at a distance the incredible loss that will come when humanity as we know it inevitably ends, whether from environmental destruction, nuclear war, or disease.
-Maybe it's the ability to look our destruction in the face — then close the cover and return unscathed to our daily lives — which makes post-apocalyptic books so gripping.
-These are our recommendations for eight of the best post-apocalyptic books.
-They're perfect reads for when you need a reminder about the fragility of our world — and the indomitability of human hope.
+Maybe it's the ability to look our destruction in the face — then close the cover and return unscathed to our daily lives — that makes post-apocalyptic books so gripping.
+These are our recommendations for sixteen of the best post-apocalyptic books.
+They're perfect reads for when you need a reminder about the fragility of our world, and the indomitability of human hope.

 The Chaos Function

 As an international journalist whose career has brought her to the front lines of the world’s most dangerous war zones, Olivia is used to crises.
 But nothing could have prepared her for her time in Syria.
 While on assignment in Aleppo, Olivia — against her better judgment — falls for an aid worker named Brian.
 After Brian is killed protecting Olivia, she'd do anything to bring him back.
 And, incredibly, she gets the chance to do just that.